 Note: The data shown in the sheet as an example utilizes conditional formatting to accomplish a similar effect by setting high, low, and mid values for each metric.
 Combining the two methods described here will lead to even more specific results and insights.

-An Example of Low-Hanging Fruit in Two Octobers Explorer for Search
+An Example of finding Low-Hanging Fruit using Branch Explorer

-Here’s how this would work in TO Explorer:
+Here’s how this would work in Branch Explorer:

 - Click the “Low-Hanging Fruit” checkbox on any tab which includes it.